ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``'frapybot'``

-The name of the bot implemented by this Scrapy project (also known as the project name).
+The name of the bot implemented by this Frapy project (also known as the project name).
 This name will be used for the logging too.

 It's automatically populated with your project name when you create your